offscale/liboffregisters/README.md

-offregisters-lib
+liboffregisters
 ================

-offregisters-lib is a utility crate, expected to be used by most/all of the `offregisters-` prefixed crates.
+liboffregisters is a utility crate, expected to be used by most/all of the `offregisters-` prefixed crates.

 ## RFCs
 Of interest are our RFCs: